SAP/terraform-provider-btp/docs/resources/subaccount_role_collection_assignment.md

 subcategory: ""
 description: |-
   Assigns a user to a role collection on a subaccount level.
+  Tip:
+  You must be assigned to the admin role of the subaccount.
 ---

 # btp_subaccount_role_collection_assignment (Resource)

 Assigns a user to a role collection on a subaccount level.

+__Tip:__
+You must be assigned to the admin role of the subaccount.

 ## Example Usage